 Investment refers to spending that boosts profits and your business.
 Your objective when evaluating vendor prices is to focus on generating the most ROI with appropriate prices in direct and services procurement.
 In indirect procurement, you must focus on cost minimization.

 When negotiating prices, review your existing cash flow to avoid offering credit terms that might put you in a hole.
 For example, if you notice that your cash flow might suffer over the next quarter, try negotiating for net 60 or greater payment terms with your suppliers.

 Note that these terms might not always suit your suppliers, depending on your industry.
 However, cash flow data will help you balance inflows and outflows, leaving your cash position at an ideal level.

-Once you've negotiated prices, your procurement department will send a purchase order (PO) to your suppliers.
+Once you've negotiated prices, your procurement department will send a purchase order (PO; also known as a purchase requisition) to your suppliers.
 The PO will list details such as: